F-i-Red/Shared-Ethical-Memory/CONFLICT_GRAMMAR.md

 ## A Framework for Resolving Ethical Conflicts in the Protocol

 This document defines how conflicts between values, axioms, communities and governance layers are resolved.
-It is not a rulebook — it is a grammar: a set of structural rules that generate valid resolutions for any conflict scenario.
+It is not a rigid rulebook — it is a **grammar**: a set of structural rules that can generate valid, legitimate resolutions for any conflict scenario while preserving pluralism and protecting minorities.

 ---